lady-h-world/My_Garden/reading_pages/Resplendent_Tree/rel3.md

 ### Association between Categorical & Numerical Variables

-ANOVA (Analysis of Variance) analyzes the difference among means.
-Its null hypothesis is, there is no difference among means.
+ANOVA (Analysis of Variance) examines the differences among averages.
+Its null hypothesis assumes there is no difference among the averages.

-When checking the association between a numerical variable and a categorical variable, ANOVA calculates the numerical variable's average for each categorical value, then apply `f_oneway` test on the equality of these averages.
-If the output p value is lower than the threshold (namely, significant level, often choose 0.05), then null hypothesis got rejected, so there's a difference among the averages, which means the categorical variable has association with the numerical variable.
+When assessing the association between a numerical variable and a categorical variable, ANOVA calculates the average of the numerical variable for each category, then applies the `f_oneway` test to check if these averages are equal.
+If the resulting p-value is below the significance threshold (often set at 0.05), the null hypothesis is rejected, indicating there is a difference among the averages.
+This suggests an association between the categorical and numerical variables.

-The code below shows how to apply ANOVA to assess the association between a categorical variable and a numerical variable.
+The code below demonstrates how to use ANOVA to assess the association between a categorical and a numerical variable.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/anova_code_v3.png" width="738" height="300" />